Mallee Highway: History

-The passing of the Highways and Vehicles Act of 1924 provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+The passing of the Highways and Vehicles Act 1924 provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
 Ouyen Highway was declared a State Highway within Victoria in the 1947/48 financial year, from Calder Highway at Ouyen via Murrayville and Walpeup to the border (for a total of 81 miles), subsuming the original declaration of Ouyen-Pinnaroo Road as a Main Road.

-With the passing of the Transport Act of 1983, the highway was renamed as Mallee Highway, and extended east along the former Ouyen–Piangil Road to Piangil in December 1990, subsuming the original declarations of Tooleybuc Road as a Main Road and Ouyen-Manangatang Road as a Developmental Road.
+With the passing of the Transport Act 1983, the highway was renamed as Mallee Highway, and extended east along the former Ouyen–Piangil Road to Piangil in December 1990, subsuming the original declarations of Tooleybuc Road as a Main Road and Ouyen-Manangatang Road as a Developmental Road.

 The highway was signed as National Route 12 between Tailem Bend and Ouyen in 1955, later extended with the road to Piangil in 1990.
 With both states' conversion to their newer alphanumeric systems in the late 1990s, its former route number was updated to B12 in 1997 (within Victoria), and in 1998 (in South Australia).

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Mallee Highway (Arterial #6650), beginning at the South Australian border at Panitya and ending at the New South Wales border in Piangil.